 About this course

-Study human life in all its cross-cultural complexity with the combined disciplines of sociology and anthropology.
-You’ll explore a broad range of issues faced by modern societies around the globe, and understand the importance of cultural diversity in our rapidly changing world.
+Study human life in all its cross-cultural complexity on this BSc Sociology and Anthropology degree.
+You’ll explore a broad range of issues faced by modern societies around the globe, and understand the importance of cultural anthropology and diversity in our rapidly changing world.
 Join graduates who have gone on to careers in government, education and research.

 Studying sociology (examining the identities, relationships and social practices within our world) and anthropology (the study of human behaviour and societies) will equip you with research expertise and a unique way to consider the impact of social inequality, gender, ethnicity, race, poverty, class differences, and the function of culture in the 21st century.